Statistical Consistency of Set-Membership Estimator for Linear Systems: INTRODUCTION

 \subsection{Outline}

 Sect. \ref{sec2} defines our notation, and Sect. \ref{Sec3} defines our problem setup.
-Then, in Sect. \ref{sec4} we provide our proposed estimator and prove its statistical consistency.
-Next, in Sect. \ref{sec5} we consider an application of stabilizing a fully observed switched autonomous linear system with bounded process noise and unknown (to us) dynamics in each linear system.
+In Sect. \ref{sec4} we provide our proposed estimator and prove its statistical consistency.
+Next, in Sect. \ref{sec5} we numerically illustrate the strong consistency of the estimator.